Who is our Metropolitan?

 Ecumenical Patriarch.
 The primate of the Church of

-Alexandria was granted the title Pope and Patriarch.
-The
+Alexandria was granted the title Pope and

-primate of the Church of Georgia amended his title from
+Patriarch.
+The primate of the Church of Georgia

-Catholicos to Catholicos-Patriarch.
+Catholicos-Patriarch.

 Archbishop or Metropolitan:

-in charge of a large ecclesiastical jurisdiction.
-He may or may
+one who is in charge of a large ecclesiastical

-not have provincial oversight of suffragan bishops.
-He may or may
+of suffragan Bishops.
+He may or may not have Auxiliary

 In

-the Slavic and Antiochian traditions, a metropolitan outranks an
+the Slavic and Antiochian traditions, a Metropolitan

 The

-change in the Greek tradition came about in later Greek history,
+change in the Greek tradition came about in later Greek

-because the diocesan bishops of ancient sees (which in the Greek
+history, because the Diocesan Bishops of ancient sees

-diaspora include most) came to be styled metropolitans, short for
+(which in the Greek diaspora include most) came to be

 The

-Slavic and Antiochian churches continue to follow the older
+Slavic and Antiochian churches continue to follow the

-major see, and a metropolitan is a bishop in charge of a province
+charge of a major see, and a Metropolitan is a Bishop in

-which may include a number of minor and/or major sees.
+charge of a province which may include a number of minor

 In